Super Bowl LII: Playoffs

 In the playoffs, the Patriots earned a first-round bye and home-field advantage due to their status as the AFC's first overall seed.
 In the divisional round, they defeated the Tennessee Titans 35–14, as Brady passed for 337 yards and three touchdowns.
 In that game, the defense amassed eight quarterback sacks of Marcus Mariota and held the Titans' running game to 65 yards rushing.
-They then defeated the Jacksonville Jaguars 24–20 in the AFC Championship Game, rallying from behind to win the game after the Jaguars jumped out to an early 14–3 lead and whose league-best defense stymied Brady and the rest of the offense for most of the first half.
+They defeated the Jacksonville Jaguars 24–20 in the AFC Championship Game, rallying from behind to win the game after the Jaguars jumped out to an early 14–3 lead and whose league-best defense stymied Brady and the rest of the offense for most of the first half.
 Down 20–10 in the fourth quarter, the Patriots' comeback was sealed by two Brady-led drives, both resulting in touchdown passes to Danny Amendola, as well as a key defensive stop by Stephon Gilmore, whose acrobatic block of a Blake Bortles pass ended Jacksonville's last chance to score.
 Rob Gronkowski was injured in the game with a concussion, leaving his status for the Super Bowl in doubt.
 Amendola was the breakout star for the Patriots during their two playoff wins, leading the team with 196 receiving yards, and serving as Brady's primary target.

 Philadelphia also earned a first-round bye and home-field advantage as the NFC's first overall seed.
 They started off the divisional round by narrowly defeating the Atlanta Falcons 15–10, stopping the Falcons on four consecutive plays after the Falcons had a first-down-and-goal situation on the Eagles' 9-yard line during their final drive.
 They then soundly defeated the Minnesota Vikings 38–7 in the NFC Championship Game.
 Despite the Vikings scoring on their opening drive, the Eagles' defense held them to three punts, two turnovers on downs, two interceptions, and one lost fumble in their remaining drives of the game.
 Meanwhile, Foles had a great game, in which he completed 26 of 33 passes for 353 yards and three touchdowns.